Body found in Malaysia could be missing Irish girl: victims' aid group

 Fifteen-year-old Nora Anne Quoirin, who suffered learning difficulties, was reported missing on Aug.
 4 after her family arrived at the Dusun resort in Seremban, about 70 km (44 miles) south of the Malaysian capital of Kuala Lumpur.

-“The Lucie Blackman Trust can confirm a body has been found in the search for Nora Quoirin,” the British victims’ aid group said in a statement.
+“The Lucie Blackman Trust can confirm a body has been found in the search,” the British victims’ aid group said in a statement.

 “At this time we cannot confirm it is Nora.
 However it sadly seems likely.
 Investigations are underway to confirm identity and cause of death.”

+An anonymous Belfast-based business donated a reward of 50,000 ringgit ($11,953) for information leading to the girl’s rescue.

+Malaysian sharmans and police from Britain, Irish and French were among those drafted in to assist.

-Reporting by Rozanna Latiff, Jiraporn Kuhakan and Lim Huey Teng; Writing by Krishna N. Das; Editing by Clarence Fernandez
+Reporting by Rozanna Latiff, Jiraporn Kuhakan, Lim Huey Teng and Liz Lee; Writing by Krishna N. Das; Editing by Clarence Fernandez